So far, we used creator to build a playable skeleton of a wall jump game, we dropped in a ton of graphics to customize it including our menus.

 For example my character looks like it hits the wall and has stopped because the collision shape of my character has collided with the collision shape of the wall, and so without collision shapes the graphic for my character would just fly off the screen and it would be no fun.

 Just because you have a circle for an image of an object, doesn’t mean that Buildbox automatically realizes that the object is supposed to be circular.
 We have to determine the collision shape for Buildbox to recognize it.
 Same goes for other shapes.

 We are going to start building our character and to do so, you will need to select the character located in the assets panel to the far left.
 You will see the global options appear in the options panel to the far right directly above the default animation.

 Directly above the default animation of any object and character there is the button for editing the collision shape.
 You will need to Click on that button to open the collision shape editor.

-We are now going to make our object nice and bigger in the editor. so we can get as precise as possible.
+We are now going to make our object nice and big in the editor, so we can get as precise as possible.
 Simply resize the window to increase its size.
 Similar to any editor in Buildbox, the mouse scroll button will zoom us in and out.
 Holding the spacebar down while we click and drag will move the editor around.